guru1989/twitter/README.md

-Twitter Sentiment Analyzer – Analyzes the real time streaming tweets from twitter and answers the question of whether there is more love or hate in the world.
+Twitter Sentiment Analyzer – Analyzes the real time streaming tweets from Twitter and answers the question of whether there is more love or hate in the world.